Advertisement

 • dry mouth and red eyes; and

-• a drop in blood pressure and an increase in heart rate.
+• an increase in heart rate.

 With higher doses of the drug there may also be: